microsoft/vscode-cpptools/README.md

 The `vscode-cpptools` repository is where we do development and there are many ways you can support the extension, for example:

 * [Report issues or request features](https://github.com/Microsoft/vscode-cpptools/issues)
-   - If someone has already filed a similar issue, please leave a thumbs up reaction on the issue
+   - If someone has already filed a similar feature request, please leave a thumbs up reaction on the issue
    - [List of popular feature requests](https://github.com/Microsoft/vscode-cpptools/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+sort%3Areactions-%2B1-desc+label%3A%22Feature+Request%22)
 * [Contribute to the extension](Extension)